francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 In the kitchen, a harder edge is generally better able to resist folding or rolling over during normal cutting.
 Imagine the very tip of the edge as an extremely thin ridge.
 Each time that ridge meets a cutting board, it is placed under pressure.
 If the steel is too soft for the geometry, the ridge can bend and lose its clean shape.
 A harder steel tends to resist that bending for longer.

 Higher HRC can therefore support longer edge life by improving resistance to rolling and plastic deformation at the apex.
-Hardness alone, however, does not determine edge retention: wear resistance, carbide type and distribution, heat treatment, edge geometry, cutting medium and technique all influence how long a knife remains effective.
+Hardness also generally contributes to wear resistance: all else being equal, a harder steel tends to resist abrasive wear better than the same steel at lower hardness.
+Hardness alone, however, does not determine wear resistance or edge retention, which are also strongly influenced by carbide type, volume, size and distribution, as well as the steel's overall microstructure and toughness.

 However, hardness is not the same thing as sharpness.
 A knife does not become sharp simply because the steel is hard.
 Sharpness comes from the shape of the edge: how thin it is, how cleanly the two sides meet and how well it has been finished.
 A softer knife can be sharpened extremely well, even if the edge does not remain in that condition as long.